 - Hotel in Kathmandu on Bed and Breakfast.

 - Hotel in Halesi with breakfast, Lunch and dinner.

 - Kathmandu to Halesi to Kathmandu private transportation.

 - Sightseeing tour in Kathmandu by private vehicle as mentioning trip schedule.

 - All tour escort by our trained English Guide

 - Personal travel insurance

 Halesi Treks warm welcome you at the Tribhuwan International Airport.
 Transfer to the hotel and describe the tour programs.
 Overnight at hotel.

 After breakfast, we start an interesting tour around Kathmandu city.
-Escorting with tour guide you will explore our culture, heritage and local people.
-In our sightseeing tour we go to Pashupatinath Temple, Swayambhunath (Monkey temple) and Kathmandu Durbar square.
+Escorting with a tour guide you will explore our culture, heritage, and local people.
+In our sightseeing tour, we go to Pashupatinath Temple, Swayambhunath (Monkey temple) and Kathmandu Durbar square.
 Overnight at hotel.

 Early in the morning drive from Kathmandu to Halesi Mahadev temple 223 Kilometer from Kathmandu.
-We will drive via Dhulikhel, Khurkot , Ghurmi, Jairamghat and we can enjoy with beautiful Landscape with Sunkoshi River.
+We will drive via Dhulikhel, Khurkot, Ghurmi, Jairamghat and we can enjoy with beautiful Landscape with Sunkoshi River.
 We will take our lunch on the way whole the lunch we rest.
 And after that our journeys again start to reach Halesi.
-Evening we will make camp fire.
+The evening we will make the campfire.
 Overnight at Guest House.

 you will have some free time until the time to leave the international airport for your final departure.